CronyTips/CronyTips/content/post/2020/brave-best-web-browser.md

 ---

 Now you know what is the Browser that I use and reasons why I think that it is the best browser there is.
 Comment your picks for your favorite browser and your reasons for that.

+You can also write in comments about any other browser that you might recommend.